apxlwl/MobileNet-v2-pruning/README.md

 # MobileV2 Pruning
-This repository aim to try out different pruning-approaches on lightweight Backbones()
+This repository aim to try out different pruning-approaches on lightweight Backbones.

 ## Usage
 1. Training (about with ReduceLROnPlateau scheduler)